RaphOliv/FinanceTrack/README.md

 5. **Press Delete Category:**
    - Keep your expense records clean and organised with the delete by category feature.
 Press on a specific category to delete all the expenses associated with it at once, allowing you to clean up your financial data quickly and efficiently.

+6. **Internationalisation:**
+   - FinanceTrack is available in Portuguese and Spanish, providing a personalised experience for speakers of these languages.
+The language is chosen according to the language of the device.

 **Benefits:**
 - **Total Control:** Keep your finances under control with a clear view of your expenses and due dates.